Sunday, October 27, 2019

 Sala dello Scrutinio, Palazzo Ducale, Venice - Photo: Cat Bauer

-So not only did Adam, Eve and Mars get complete makeovers, they got grand new lodgings as well -- another reason to visit the Doge's Palace.
+So not only did Adam, Eve, and Mars get complete makeovers, but they also got grand new lodgings -- another reason to visit the Doge's Palace.

 Thank you Venetian Heritage for bringing the statues back to life.
 Go to Palazzo Ducale for more information.